outlearn-content/outlearn-olp-spec/olp-spec.md

 ```

 This will embed version 1.2.0 of the W3C organizations "Intro to HTML5" from the outlearn catalog as a section within your module.

+Module sections can have `title` attributes that override the title defined for the module.

 **Note**: some modules may have many sections or other modules inside them.
 With great power comes great responsibility.
 It is up to you to maintain a sane learning experience for your readers.